-Similar to a U.S. military pay scale, pilot pay is dependent on many things, like how long a pilot has been with the company, whether the pilot works for a regional airline or a major airline, the region or country in which the pilot works, his or her seniority, and whether he or she is a first officer or a captain.
-Oh, and let’s not forget the state of the aviation industry in general.
+Similar to a U.S. military pay scale, pilot pay is dependent on many things, like how long a pilot has been with a company, whether the pilot works for a regional airline or a major airline, the region or country in which the pilot works, his or her seniority, and whether he or she is a first officer or a captain.
+And let’s not forget the state of the aviation industry in general.
 Pilot pay is also linked to global economic health.

 State of the Industry

-As such, pilot salaries have increased in the last five years, along with the strengthening economy, and they are expected to continue to increase in the future.
+As such, pilot salaries have increased along with the strengthening economy, and they are expected to continue to increase in the future.
 But the airline industry is volatile, and in time, pilot hiring will slow again, and ultimately stop, and furloughs will be necessary for airlines to keep operating.
-During these times, airline pilot jobs are in demand and airline pilot salaries suffer.
-Today, though, the industry is healthy.
-And so is pilot pay.
-Still, airline pilots report vastly different earnings.
-Here’s why.
+During these inevitable times, airline pilot jobs are in demand and airline pilot salaries suffer.

 Factors that Affect Airline Pilot Salaries

 In general, just like most industries, an inexperienced airline pilot just starting out in the industry will make much less than a pilot who has been flying for 10 or 20 years at the same airline.
 But there are other factors, as well.